idowuemmao/Social_Media_Report/README.md

 - Platform → Day of Week → Hour

 #### 📈 Insights:
+- Youtube recorded the highest engagement across various content category, the least was linkedIn
 - TikTok had the highest engagement rate, especially for short-form videos.
 - Educational content performed better on LinkedIn and X.com.
-- Carousels generated more engagement on Instagram than videos.
+- Carousels generated more engagement on LinkedIn followed by instagram, no engagement for other platform.
-- Lower engagement was observed during off-peak hours (12 am–6 am).
+- Images generated more engagement on instagram and linkedIn, least on Youtube
+- Video generated more engagement on Tiktok followed closely by YouTube & instagram, least is LinkedIn
+- Live streams had more engagement on instagram followed closely by facebook, the least is LinkedIn no engaagement on X.com.
+X.com generated the highest engagement for text.

 ![Screenshot_5](https://github.com/user-attachments/assets/68a11d64-edd8-4168-b6f7-d8a05bb8d6a6)
 ---